Many people considering a workers’ compensation claim want to know “How much is my case worth?”

 You’re reading this blog for a reason.
 Are you getting the run-around from your insurance company?
 Are you confused by the rating and compensation process (you’re not alone)?
 Is your insurance company trying to force you to settle?
 Are they withholding checks?

 If you’re struggling with your workers’ comp situation and you think you may need an attorney, download this booklet: How to Choose a Lawyer for Your Workers’ Compensation Claim.
-We think you’ll find it valuable – particularly the interview questions to ask attorneys, which we made into its own separate printable.

 If you follow the tips in this booklet, we believe you’ll find a good attorney for your case.
 Of course, we believe our attorneys embody the qualifications and ideals you should seek when looking for a workers’ compensation attorney.
-Six of our attorneys are North Carolina Board Certified Specialists in Workers’ Compensation Law.
+Several of our attorneys are North Carolina Board Certified Specialists in Workers’ Compensation Law.
 (Very few attorneys in in North Carolina can make that claim.)
 We’re committed to helping you understand your options and arming you with the knowledge you need to make an informed decision that’s right for you.

 Get a FREE Case Evaluation From Our North Carolina Workers’ Comp Attorneys